smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.8.0 =
+- New integration with the **Hub for WPSuite.io** plugin: licence validation and site connection have been moved into a shared component.
+- Gatey’s admin pages (Settings and Patterns) now appear under the central **WPSuite.io** menu in wp-admin, alongside other WPSuite plugins.
+- Minor UI refinements and code clean-up to support the new menu structure.

 = 1.7.3 =
 Removed the outdated BASIC plan and updated the pricing table to reflect the new WP Suite model (Free + Pro across all plugins).
 Dependencies have been refreshed in the React/Node.js subprojects.